exercism/ruby/exercises/concept/booleans/.docs/instructions.md

 ## 3. Check if an attendee is allowed to ride

-Implement the `allowed_to_ride?` method to see if an attendee is allowed to go on a ride.
+Implement the `Attendee#allowed_to_ride?` method to see if an attendee is allowed to go on a ride.
 The ride's required minimum height is provided as an argument.
 An attendee must have a ride pass and be able to fit the ride.

 ```ruby
 attendee = Attendee.new(100)